Fortunato28/vk2tg_translator/README.md

 - [x] Check new posts in the list
 - [x] Send post into Telegram channel
 - [x] Telegram bot functional
+- [ ] Save old posts to the storage
 - [ ] Repeatedly download page
 - [ ] Extract all hardcoded strings to cli
 - [ ] Nice cli